chris-mignon/BMI-Tracker-/Practices.md

 >- Add a Settings option toggle switch.
 >- Add code to set the default value for the setting, and access the setting value after it has changed.
 >- Use and customize the Android Studio Settings Activity template.

+## Part A:Room, LiveData, and ViewModel
+>- In this practice we learned the following:
+>- How to design and construct an app using some of the Android Architecture Components.
+You'll use Room, ViewModel, and LiveData.
+>- Create an app with an Activity that displays words in a RecyclerView.
+>- Create an Entity that represents word objects.
+>- Define the mapping of SQL queries to Java methods in a DAO (data access object).
+>- Use LiveData to make changes to the data visible to the UI, by way of observers.
+>- Add a Room database to the app for persisting data locally, and initialize the database.
+>- Abstract the data backend as a Repository class with an API that is agnostic to how the data is stored or acquired.
+>- Use a ViewModel to separate all data operations from the UI.
+>-Add a second Activity that allows the user to add new words.